 The rest of the advantages are also shared on touring bikes, such as the wide range of gears, the fact that the gears are sealed from the elements and the lack of chain chatter.

-Pinion are touting their P1.18 gearbox towards long distance bicycle tourers, who will be able to take advantage of the extra range that the gearbox over a conventional drivetrain or Rohloff.
+Pinion is touting their P1.18 gearbox towards long-distance bicycle tourers, who will be able to take advantage of the extra range that the gearbox over a conventional drivetrain or Rohloff.

 Does It Add Weight?